Your network is the backbone of your business operations. Make sure you know what’s going on deep inside it.

 Boy, oh, boy . . .
 Without packet-level analysis, where do you think this person would be?
 Probably out of his job.
 If this doesn’t convince you of the importance of packet analysis (also called packet sniffing), I don’t know what will. 🙂

 Now that you know packet analysis is a superpower, I have good news: it’s not all difficult to do so!

-Thanks to powerful yet simple-to-use packet analyzers (sniffers), gleaning information from packet-level analysis can be as easy as reading a sales dashboard.
+Thanks to powerful yet simple-to-use packet analyzers (sniffers), gleaning information from the packet-level analysis can be as easy as reading a sales dashboard.
 That said, you will need a little more than a surface-level knowledge of what goes on inside a network.
 But then, again, there’s no rocket science here, no twisted logic to master — just plain common sense.

-If you start reading through the documentation of one of these tools as you use them on your network, pretty soon you’ll be an expert. 😀
+If you start reading through the documentation of one of these tools as you use them on your network, pretty soon, you’ll be an expert. 😀

 Wireshark is an old project (it started way back in 1998) that is pretty much the industry standard when it comes to diving deep into networks.
 It’s impressive when you consider that it’s purely a volunteer-run organization, backed by some generous sponsors.
-Wireshark remains open source (not on GitHub but the code can be found here) and even has a tech conference to its name!
+Wireshark remains open-source (not on GitHub, but the code can be found here) and even has a tech conference to its name!